thelfer/MFrontGallery/docs/web/SemiImplicitModifiedCamClay_OpenGeoSys2020.md

 a plastic corrector step.
 This leads to a radial return mapping algorithm (also known as active set search).
-Alternatively, the case distinction can be avoided using the Fischer-Burmeister complementary condition \cite[cf. e.\,g.][]{Ashrafi2016,Bartel2019}.
-Both methods can be used in MFront \cite{Helfer2015,Helfer2020}.
+Alternatively, the case distinction can be avoided using the Fischer-Burmeister complementary condition [@Ashrafi2016;@Bartel2019].
+Both methods can be used in MFront [@Helfer2015;@Helfer2020].

 ## Numerical refinement and stabilization {#sec:stabilization}

-It is recommended to normalize all residuals \eqref{eq:incrementalSystem} to some similar order of magnitude, e.\,g. as strains.
+It is recommended to normalize all residuals
+\eqref{eq:incrementalSystem} to some similar order of magnitude, e.\,g. as strains.
 For this, equation \eqref{eq:flp} can be divided by some characteristic value:

 \begin{align}
   f_{\!\varLambda_p} &= f / \hat{f} = \left\{q^2 + M^2(p^2 - p\,p_\c)\right\} / (E\,p_{\c0}) \ .